Mules are a genetic hybrid that has been the workhorse for centuries in human society.

 If they do not have enough area to feed on (usually 1 – 2 acres), then hay, grain, or hydrated lime food will supplement their diet.

-Another effect of the hybridization of the species is that they only need a fraction of the amount of food that is required to feed a stallion, while they maintain the size of a colt.
+Another effect of the hybridization of the species is that they only need a fraction of the food required to feed a stallion while maintaining the size of a colt.
 Mule spends most of their day eating or sleeping if they aren’t working.

 Reproduction and life span